-2022, using multivariate statistics and multiple linear regression. tors and companies.
-If the study were less comprehensive, it could The multivariate analysis revealed that the variables audit, sizedemonstrate more specific characteristics.
+sample of 187 publicly traded Brazilian companies was analyzed in 2022, using multivariate statistics and multiple linear regression.
+The multivariate analysis revealed that the variables audit, sizedemonstrate more specific characteristics.
 In this context, it is suggovernance and control were significant in explaining risk disclosuregested that other studies use specific sectors, thus seeking a more The other variables were not relevant to risk disclosure.
-Risk wa\(\frac{9}{1} \)-depth analysis of possible variables that influence risk disclosure.
+Risk waşn-depth analysis of possible variables that influence risk disclosure.